mmcdermott/MEDS_Tabular_AutoML/docs/source/profiling.md

 c) 500 Patients

 Scaling further to 500 patients, MEDS-Tab maintained consistent performance, reinforcing its capability to manage large datasets efficiently.
-Because of the set time limit of ???, we could not get results for Catabra and TSFresh.
+Because of the set time limit of 10 minutes, we could not get results for Catabra and TSFresh.

 **Table 5: 48,115 Codes, 795,368 Rows, Output Shape \[75,595, 8,115\]**